Part 6 in a series of tutorials on value investing: Knowing when to sell can be hard. It doesn’t have to be.

 Buying Is Easy, Selling Is Hard

 Investors often struggle with when to sell their stocks.
 Psychologically, buying is relatively easy.
 If you’re buying a stock, you must feel good about its prospects.
 There’s optimism, hope, excitement.
 Overall, buying feels good.
-Even for a contrarian value investor who is often buying companies that have a few black marks against them, there is still the hope that you have outwitted the rest of Wall Street and are picking up a bargain.
+Even for a contrarian value investor who is often buying companies that would make many people squirm, there is still the hope that you have outwitted the rest of Wall Street and are picking up a bargain.

 Buying then, is relatively easy.
 Selling is harder.

-The discomfort can start when the price of a stock you own moves significantly higher.
-Until you’ve actually sold, those gains are mere paper profits.
+For a value investor, the discomfort can paradoxically start when the price of a stock you own jumps up.
+Until you’ve actually sold, those gains are merely paper profits.
 The price of a stock can often move up only to drop again days, weeks or months later.
-If the price has moved up 30 or 40 or 50% from where you bought it, you start wondering if you should sell to lock in those profits.
+If the price has moved up 30 or 40 or 50 percent from where you bought it, you start wondering if you should sell to lock in those profits.
 If you do, you might be patting yourself on the back a few weeks later if the price drops back down again.
 But for every time your quick profit-taking looks like a brilliant move, there will be another time when the share price keeps climbing, sometimes by many multiples of where you sold it at and you’ll be gnashing your teeth in frustration that you sold out way too early.

 Just as buying can be associated with positive emotions like hope, excitement and greed (is it okay to call that a positive emotion?), selling is often associated with negative emotions like doubt, fear and regret.